-The Gaussian Maximum Likelihood Estimator (MLE) is able to spot outliers by computing a probability density function over the features assuming they are independent and normally (Gaussian) distributed.
-Assigning low probability density translates to a high anomaly score.
-The final anomaly score is given as the log likelihood of a sample being an outlier.
+The Gaussian Maximum Likelihood Estimator (MLE) is able to spot outliers by computing a probability density function (PDF) over the features assuming they are independent and normally (Gaussian) distributed.
+Assigning low probability density to a sample translates to a high anomaly score.

 Data Type Compatibility: Continuous

 |1||threshold||5.0||float||The minimum log likelihood to be flagged as an anomaly.|

 |2||contamination||0.1||float||The percentage of outliers that are assumed to be present in the training set.|

 Return the column means computed from the training set:

 public means() : array